Semi-Open Game

-A Semi-Open Game is a chess opening in which White plays 1.e4 and Black breaks symmetry immediately by replying with a move other than 1...e5.
-The Semi-Open Games are also called Single King Pawn, Asymmetrical King Pawn, or Half-Open Games (or Openings), and are the complement of the Open Games or Double King Pawn Games which begin 1.e4 e5.
+A Semi-Open Game (or Half-Open Game, or Single King's Pawn Opening) is a chess opening in which White plays 1.e4 and Black breaks symmetry immediately by replying with a move other than 1...e5.
+Semi-Open Games are also called "asymmetrical king's pawn openings".

+The most extensively analyzed of the Semi-Open Games is the Sicilian Defense (1.e4 c5).
+Other popular examples include the French Defense (1.e4 e6) and the Caro–Kann Defense (1.e4 c6).
+They are the complement of the Open Games (or Double King's Pawn Openings), which begin 1.e4 e5.